timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 | LineParserSpans | 581.2 ns | 12.61 ns | 17.68 ns | 0.0496 |     - |     - |     104 B |

 ```
 Well, the results are indeed positive, but to be honest, they are not that exciting, are they?
 But what about the big picture?
-Let's run some benchmarks on file parsers that use different line parsers:
+Let's run some benchmarks on file parsers and feed our 500k line file to them:
 ```
 |                  Method |       Mean |    Error |   StdDev |       Gen 0 |      Gen 1 |     Gen 2 | Allocated |
 |------------------------ |-----------:|---------:|---------:|------------:|-----------:|----------:|----------:|